|

 I truly believe it’s because she’s been given a heart for hospitality and her expectations are always realistic.

-She knows someone will probably spill a drink on the Turkish rug my dad had shipped over when he was deployed.
+She knows someone will probably spill a drink on the Turkish rug my dad had shipped over while he was deployed.

-She understands someone will require specialty items like almond, oat, or soy milk instead of cow’s milk and she’ll probably have to make extra trips to the store before the sun comes up.
+She understands someone may unexpectedly require a specialty item and she’ll have to make an extra trip to the store before the sun comes up.

-Even still, she continues to make every person feel special, appreciated, and welcomed because she is so happy to have them in her home.
+Even still, she continues to make every person feel welcome because she’s happy to have them in her home.

 Preparing for Holiday Guests While Managing Expectations…